sophiakc/W1ADropbox/README.md

 [Red] Milestone #3: had hard time understanding how to link the programming file of the view, mess up and spent time solving the mistakes :-)

+[Orange] Think about the app as a whole, even if all steps are not detailed in the instructions

+[Green] Feel good about struggling and making it to the end of required features

 ## License